clibuilder/clibuilder/README.md

 - single `cli()` for both basic cli and plugin cli
 - config, argument, and option type inference now work with both basic type and array
-- using `zod` to define type definition and validation
+- using `zod@next` to define type definition and validation
 - each command can have their own config specification
 - support combining short options `-abc 100 => -a -b -c 100`